jardiamj/homeassistant/custom_components/README.md

 $ cd custom_components/
 $ svn checkout https://github.com/jardiamj/homeassistant/trunk/custom_components/mcp23017
 ```
+I have implemented the hardware pin interrupts configured as mirrors.
+That means
+that you only need to connect one of the interrupt pins (port A or B) to a
+Raspberry Pi pin and it will trigger an interrupt whenever a binary sensor state
+changes.
+The interrupt_port option is the Raspberry Pi's actual GPIO number (not the pin
+number) to which the MCP23017 interrup pint is connected to.
 To use the mcp23017 binary sensor in your installation, add the following to your configuration.yaml file:

 ```yaml